sandreas/m4b-tool/README.md

 This merges all Audio-Files in folder `data/my-audio-book` into `my-audio-book.m4b`, using the tag-title of every file for generating chapters.

-If there is a file `data/my-audio-book/cover.jpg`, it will be used as cover for the resulting m4b file.
+If there is a file `data/my-audio-book/cover.jpg` (or `cover.jpeg` or `cover.png`), it will be used as cover for the resulting m4b file.

 > Note: If you use untagged audio files, you could provide a musicbrainz id to get the correct chapter names, see command [chapter](#chapters) for more info.